KozakHou/KozakHou.github.io/_projects/1_project.md

 <br>

-We then investigate the ability of the models to handle stronger

-$$
-Bz
-$$

- values and their sensitivity to the north-south interplanetary magnetic field.
-In the above figure, it is observed that all types of neural network models perform well when
-$$
-Bz
-$$

- < 10.
-However, as the northward interplanetary magnetic field strength increases, the NN model exhibits significant errors, while Reg-PINN, guided by the empirical formula, maintains low errors even at
+We then investigate the ability of the models to handle stronger $$Bz$$ values and their sensitivity to the north-south interplanetary magnetic field.
+In the above figure, it is observed that all types of neural network models perform well when $$Bz$$ < 10 nT.
+However, as the northward interplanetary magnetic field strength increases, the NN model exhibits significant errors, while Reg-PINN, guided by the empirical formula, maintains low errors even at $$Bz$$ > 10 nT.
+Overall, Reg-PINN performs the best in this scenario.
-$$
-Bz
-$$

- > 10. Overall, Reg-PINN performs the best in this scenario.

 <br>